Planning Board considers controversial Gold Hill solar project - Salisbury Post

 Brian Bednar, founder and president of Birdseye, was first to speak during the meeting.
 Bednar talked to the board about his involvement in solar project discussions in Rowan County dating back a decade and mentioned the company was involved in the development of the county’s updated rules on solar energy systems.

-Landon Abernathy, director of development for Birdseye, followed Bednar and spoke about the merits of the solar farm.
-Along with touting the $2.5 million in tax revenue the project would generate for Rowan County over the next 40 years, Abernathy detailed steps Birdseye has taken to adjust its proposed project to meet concerns voiced by citizens of Gold Hill.
-Abernathy said the company has beefed up its screening requirements and pulled the project back from U.S. 52 to ensure that the project doesn’t diminish the natural view from the road.
+Landon Abernethy, director of development for Birdseye, followed Bednar and spoke about the merits of the solar farm.
+Along with touting the $2.5 million in tax revenue the project would generate for Rowan County over the next 40 years, Abernethy detailed steps Birdseye has taken to adjust its proposed project to meet concerns voiced by citizens of Gold Hill.
+Abernethy said the company has beefed up its screening requirements and pulled the project back from U.S. 52 to ensure that the project doesn’t diminish the natural view from the road.

-Abernathy also spent several minutes addressing concerns over aviation safety.
-In addition to conducting a glare study, Abernathy said Birdseye has consulted with pilots and flight instructors to investigate any potential of aviation.
-The results of that research, Abernathy said, were that there was no “credible claim to danger” to aviation in the area.
-Additionally, Abernathy said the company would comply with the five recommendations for the site provided by the Rowan County Planning Department staff and has already submitted a decommissioning plan it would update before construction starts.
+Abernethy also spent several minutes addressing concerns over aviation safety.
+In addition to conducting a glare study, Abernethy said Birdseye has consulted with pilots and flight instructors to investigate any potential threats to aviation.
+The results of that research, Abernethy said, were that there was no “credible claim to danger” to aviation in the area.
+Additionally, Abernethy said the company would comply with the five recommendations for the site provided by the Rowan County Planning Department staff and has already submitted a decommissioning plan it would update before construction starts.

-Abernathy said the project would take about 12 months to construct and that there would be about two or three months of high impact construction.
+Abernethy said the project would take about 12 months to construct and that there would be about two or three months of high impact construction.

 Susanne Todd, a Charlotte-based land use attorney advocating for Birdseye, delivered a short presentation and asserted the solar farm meets all of the county’s land use recommendations.